WORLD’S COATING INNOVATOR™

 Cool Roof formula (page 10) from Oak Ridge National Laboratories, US Department of Energy

 Want an independent report on cool roofs by the same reference that this author has stated?
 Read Andre Desjarlais 2009 presentation from Oak Ridge National Laboratory, US Department of Energy.
-This is the same DOE that rated Super Therm as having 20-50% energy savings in 3 different locations.
+The Florida Energy Office rated Super Therm as having 20-50% energy savings in 3 different locations.

 Reduces cooling loads: